javlonartikbaev/javlonartikbaev/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 <p align="left">Hello!
-My name is Javlon Artykbaev, and I come from Karakalpakstan.
+My name is Javlon, and I come from Karakalpakstan.
 Currently, I am studying at the Nukus Branch of Tashkent University of Information Technologies, where I am delving into web development using Python. </p>

 <h3 align="left">🛠 Language and tools</h3>